Belsen trials: First trial

 Officially called the "Trial of Josef Kramer and 44 others", the trial began in a Lüneburg gymnasium on 17 September 1945, within the British occupation zone.

 The defendants were 45 former SS men, women and kapos (prisoner functionaries) from the Bergen-Belsen and Auschwitz concentration camps.
 Josef Kramer had been camp commandant at Bergen-Belsen and before that at Auschwitz.
 Of the other defendants, 12 were kapos, 16 female SS members and 16 male SS members.
 Although the SS was an all-male organisation, women were able to enlist as members of the SS-Gefolge, a form of civilian employee.
 One prisoner functionary, Ladisław Gura, who was also an SS member under arrest, was found to be too ill to stand trial after the trial had started.
 Three others had been excluded from the list of indicted for the same reason before the trial began.
 Three SS members had been shot trying to escape after the British took over the camp and one had committed suicide.
 Out of a total of 77 SS men and women arrested by the British in April, another 17 had died of typhus by 1 June 1945.

 Next to Kramer, the most high-profile defendants were Fritz Klein, who had been camp doctor at Belsen, and Franz Hössler, deputy camp commandant.
 Elisabeth Volkenrath had been Oberaufseherin (head warden or supervising wardress) at Auschwitz before she came to Belsen.
 Many of the defendants had arrived in Bergen-Belsen only after February 1945, some as late as two days before liberation.
 However, most had been active in similar functions in other concentration camps before that.

 The trial took place before a British military tribunal.
 The judges were Major-General H.M.P.
 Berney-Ficklin (presiding), Brigadier A. de L. Casonove, Colonel G.J.
 Richards, Lt.-Colonel R.B.
 Moriush and Lt.-Colonel R. McLay.
 C.L.
 Stirling was Judge Advocate.
 Colonel T.M.
 Backhouse, Major H.G.
 Murton-Neale, Capt.
 S.M.
 Stewart and Lt.-Col. L.J.
 Genn were Counsel for the Prosecution.
 Counsel for the Defence were also members of the British Army — in the case of the five Polish defendants a Polish officer, Lt.
-Jedrezejowicz.
+A. Jędrzejowicz.

 As this was a military court, it was legally based on the Regulations for the Trial of War Criminals made under Royal Warrant of 14 June 1945.

 All the charges related to international law, which applied at the time the crimes were committed, so this was not a case of retroactive justice.
 Due to the nature of the court, the only charges that could be brought were war crimes and crimes against citizens of the Allied countries.
 "Crimes against humanity" and "crimes against peace", which featured in the later trials at Nuremberg, were not among the charges at Lüneburg.